 It is up to you – and only you – to decide if the above trading view is suitable to you.
 Finally, there are usually many different ways in which you can change the settings to tailor the trading view after your very own preferences.

 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 Many exchanges divide between takers and makers.
 Takers are the one who “take” an existing order from the order book.
 Makers are the ones who add orders to the order book, thereby making liquidity at the platform.

-BitWell charges what we call flat fees, meaning that both the takers and the makers pay the same fee when it comes to spot trading: 0.10%.
-These spot trading taker fees are a bit below the global industry averages for centralized exchanges.
+When it comes to spot traidng, BitWell charges takers 0.09% and makers 0.08%.
+These spot trading taker fees are way below the global industry averages for centralized exchanges.
 Industry averages have historically been around 0.20-0.25% but we now see new industry averages emerging around 0.10%-0.15%.
-According to Cryptowisser.com's latest empirical study, the industry average spot trading taker fees were 0.217% and the corresponding spot trading maker fees were 0.164%.
+According to Cryptowisser.com's latest empirical study, the industry average spot trading taker fees were 0.221% and the corresponding spot trading maker fees were 0.177%.

-As for the contracts trading, takers pay 0.07% and makers pay 0.02%.
-According to our latest report on contracts trading industry average fees, available here, the averages were 0.064% for takers and 0.014% for makers.
-So BitWell is actually a bit above average on its contracts trading fees.
+As for the contracts trading, takers pay 0.06% and makers pay 0.03%.
+According to our latest report on contracts trading industry average fees, available here, the averages were 0.065% for takers and 0.024% for makers.
+So BitWell is quite in line with average on its contracts trading fees.

 BitWell Withdrawal fees